![]() About AstroPAL |

 Programming language of choice: Python

-Hobbies beyond work: gym newbie, playing piano, reading, cooking, naps with my cat Benji, watching spooky shows/movies.
+Hobbies beyond work: gym, playing piano, reading, cooking, naps with my cat Benji, watching spooky shows/movies.

 Favorite places to work outside the office: a coffee shop.

 Know your neighbors!
-Becky lives in: East Atlanta, previously Buckhead area.
+Becky lives in: Los Angeles but previously near East Atlanta Village and Buckhead.

 Email: konow1@gsu.edu

-Research techniques: ground based instrument building/aligning/observing, Doppler and magnetic field imaging, computer modeling
+Research techniques: Ground-based instrument building/aligning/observing, Doppler and magnetic field imaging.

-I should be your first stop for: if you want to form an intramural team of any kind, chatting about the Sun, outreach opportunities, a good venting session about anything and everything
+I should be your first stop for: Outreach opportunities, chatting about the Sun, if you’re visiting Rome, a chat about anything sports-related.

 Random advice for new grad students: Don’t be afraid to say you don’t understand something and ask for help; even from your advisor.
 The most useful phrase I finally got the courage to use was “I am confused.
 Why…?”
 Take some time to do some relax and do things that have absolutely nothing to do school/work.

 Know your neighbors!
-Fallon lives in: Either Pasadena, Rome, or Atlanta (specifically Glenwood Park), but only a message away!
+Fallon lives in: Either Hesperia (CA), Rome, or rarely Atlanta (specifically Glenwood Park), but only a message away!

 Advisor: Stuart Jefferies (external: Bernhard Fleck)